maher-naija-pro/Best-Next-js-Base/README.md

-Boilerplate and Starter for Next.js with App Router support, Tailwind CSS, and TypeScript ⚡️ Prioritizing developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky,VSCode, PostCSS, Tailwind CSS,Authentication, Database
+Boilerplate and Starter for Next.js with App Router support, Tailwind CSS, and TypeScript ⚡️ Prioritizing developer experience first

-Clone this project and use it to create your own Next.js project..

 # Table of Contents

 - [Getting Started](#getting-started)